Skip to the main content

 Duties

-Ergonomics is about ensuring a good fit between people and the tools, equipment, and products they use where they play, travel, and work.
-It is a multi-disciplinary field that includes:
+Ergonomics is about ensuring a good fit between people and the tools, equipment, and products they use whether at play, travel, or work.
+This multidisciplinary field includes:

 • Biological and life sciences such as biomechanics, kinesiology, and medicine